bryntum/siesta/packages/siesta/src/guides/code_coverage/code_coverage.md

 Code coverage with Siesta
 ==================

-Code coverage provides information about what parts of your codebase are actually executed while running your test suite.
+Code coverage report provides information about which parts of your codebase are actually executed while running your test suite.
 It is said, that such code is "covered with tests".
-Code, that has not been executed while running the test suite is called "uncovered".
+Code, that has not been executed while running the test suite, is called "uncovered".
 Basically, there are no tests for uncovered code.

 The meaning of the code coverage information should not be overestimated.
 "Covered" code